Frequently Asked Questions

 No, please only request three letters.
 Extra letters are not necessary and will not be read.

+Yes.
 In your MyStatus portal, click on the letter of recommendation in your To Do list, then click the link that says “manage my recommendations.”
-This link will allow you to change the recommender, or resend them the email.
+This link will allow you to resend the email.

 Do I need a Bachelor’s Degree to apply?